Ensuring continuity of education, through inclusion and support

 The Service day for pupils is as follows:

-Off-site tutors may be used as part of the re-integration process.
-Tutors are overseen by the Senior Teacher Co-ordinators of the student’s associated hub.
-Changes to number of hours of tuition provided can only be agreed with the Senior Teacher Co-ordinator or the Head of School as part of re-integration planning.
+Off-site tutors may be used as part of the re-integration process, tutors are overseen by the relevant Assistant Head Teacher.
+Changes to number of hours of tuition provided can only be agreed with the Assistant Head Teacher as part of re-integration planning.

 Please note, Kent Health Needs Service tutors are not permitted to provide tuition on a private basis to families where a child is on the role of the service.